TiriSito/qa_technical_challenge/README.md

         1.2 Login standar_user
         1.3 Enter Password
         1.4 Navigate within the product page, and access the product details.
         1.5 Check that the image, title, description and price are correct.
     Status:
         PASS

+    Test Case ID: TC06
+    Purpose: Browse the product page and add product to chart.
+    Test Data:
+        user standar and password
+    Steps:
+        1.1 Run the website
+        1.2 Login standar_user
+        1.3 Enter Password
+        1.4 Choose a product at random
+        1.5 Check that the image, title, description and price are correct.
+    Status:
+        PASS